radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 If each site (e.g. data center) does not have access to the backend data sources (either directly or a replica), or if the number of virtual views and integration logic is very complex, the recommended approach is to have a primary data center where all write operations and persistent cache refreshes are handled and a replica of the cache image in all other data centers that are responsible for servicing client requests.
 This is depicted in the diagram below.

+>[!note]
->[!note] the cluster responsible for the persistent cache refreshes doesn’t necessarily need to be in its own data center as depicted in the diagram below.
+>The cluster responsible for the persistent cache refreshes doesn’t necessarily need to be in its own data center as depicted in the diagram below.
 Speak with a Radiant Logic Solution Architect for advice on how best to achieve your throughput needs.

 ![An image showing ](Media/Image7.22.jpg)